Chiral and trace anomalies in Deeply Virtual Compton Scattering

-The problem is that, despite the proportionality to the twist-four distribution, the pole term cannot be dismissed as a higher twist contribution because there is no suppression factor $1/Q^2$.
-Instead, $l^2=t$ coincides with the measurable proton momentum transfer squared.
+The problem is that, despite the proportionality to the twist-four distribution, the pole term in (\ref{off}) cannot be dismissed as a higher twist contribution because there is no suppression factor $1/Q^2$.
+In fact, it is parametrically of the same order as the twist-two $\Delta G(x)$ term in (\ref{off}) since $l^\alpha \langle F\tilde{F}\rangle/l^2\sim l^\alpha l^\beta/l^2\sim {\cal O}(1)$ as mentioned above.
 Note also that the pole term has the same Lorentz structure $\propto l^\alpha$ as the GPD $\tilde{E}$ in~(\ref{expand}).
 Clearly, this poses a threat to QCD factorization for the Compton amplitude in the GPD $\tilde{E}$ sector.\footnote{Note that the experimentally accessible Compton amplitude corresponds to $q_2^2\ge 0$ or $\xi\gtrsim x_B$, whereas we approximated $\xi\approx 0$ in~(\ref{off}).
 However, we have checked that the pole $1/l^2$ exists also for $\xi>0$.
 Besides, the general argument for factorization does not rely on the relative magnitude of $x_B$ and $\xi$.}

 On the other hand, the Compton amplitude must have a well-defined forward limit.
 Thus, there must be a mechanism to cancel the pole at $l^2=0$ which could ultimately `rescue' the factorization theorem.
 Noticing that the pole term comes entirely from the infrared region of the box diagram, we absorb it into the definition of the GPD $\tilde{E}$ and let it cancel with a `primordial' pole in $\tilde{E}^{\rm bare}$.
 Namely, we redefine as \beq \tilde{E}_f(x_B,l^2) +\tilde{E}_{f}(-x_B,l^2) =\tilde{E}^{\rm bare}_f(x_B,l^2) +\tilde{E}^{\rm bare}_{f}(-x_B,l^2) + \frac{\alpha_s}{2\pi} \frac{2M}{l^2}\delta C_g^{\rm anom}\otimes \tilde{{\cal F}}(x_B,l^2) \, , \eeq and postulate that $\tilde{E}^{\rm bare}$ is dominated by a pole \beq \tilde{E}^{\rm bare}_f(x_B,l^2) +\tilde{E}^{\rm bare}_{f}(-x_B,l^2) \approx - \frac{\alpha_s}{2\pi} \frac{2M}{l^2}\delta C_g^{\rm anom}\otimes \tilde{{\cal F}}(x_B,l^2=0) \, , \eeq which exactly cancels the perturbative pole in the last term.
 We further postulate that it is this `renormalized' $\tilde{E}$ that integrates to the pseudoscalar form factor.
 Namely,